Monday, February 21, 2022

 Living with an allergy can be uncomfortable sometimes, especially if it's an allergy that can affect your airways, such as hay fever or a pet allergy.
 While you can purchase hay fever and allergy products that can help to relieve your symptoms, there are also control measures that you can take in your own home to make things more bearable.

 Some allergy sufferers have found that the following home products help with allergies, and work to minimise the symptoms:

-If you suffer from a skin allergy, or sensitive skin, it is important that you use the most suitable cleaning products that will minimise risk of any allergic reaction.
+If you suffer from a skin allergy or sensitive skin, you must use the most suitable cleaning products that will minimise the risk of an allergic reaction.
 Thankfully there are now a lot of organic, natural and unscented cleaning products on the market that will help anyone who is particularly sensitive to certain liquids or chemicals.

 Some people find that dehumidifiers help to relieve their allergy symptoms, as they work to reduce mould and moisture in homes, which can trigger allergy type symptoms.
 They work in a slightly different way to air purifiers, as rather than simply trapping airborne allergens, the dehumidifier traps moisture.